-In a conversation I had last week with Gabe Preston, principal consultant with RPI, he didn’t recall any conversation involving the PC markup other than anecdotally mentioning how Park County planning is done.
+In a conversation I had last week with Gabe Preston, principal consultant with RPI, said he didn’t recall any conversation involving the PC makeup other than anecdotally mentioning how Park County planning is done.
 He added that he didn’t know a lot about how Delta County’s PC was configured.

 Commissioner Mark Roeber, whose district lost a PC seat, agreed that the system needed to be fixed.
 “There needs to be more equalization among the districts,” says Roeber.
 In other words, he and the other commissioners, have chosen their own political districts over community uniqueness and their right to representation.
 As a result, one such community has lost its voice – the Upper North Fork.

 Rather than district equalization on the PC, would it have been smarter to examine the planning areas, which were meant to be redesigned as communities grow and change?

 Commissioner Suppes’ original complaint could have been easily addressed by adding an additional planning area within his district.
 Cedaredge is arguably very different from Orchard City.

 At the end of the day, had this discussion taken place in a public forum with County staff, the Planning Commission and members of the public, well-considered options, without public backlash, would have been a lot more likely.

 It’s called the democratic process.